 We seem to worship the idea of Romantic Love.
 I know I did.
 There was nothing that I wanted more than to find someone to love.
 It was the ultimate goal of many books and movies, even the ones that were not geared to women.
-It was Elisabeth Shue in Karate Kid, that became the imprint of beauty and the girl “worthy of love and pursuit”.
+It was Elisabeth Shue in Karate Kid, that became the imprint of beauty and the girl “worthy of love and pursuit” for me.
 The fact that I look nothing like her was not lost on me either.

 When I was younger, I wanted to find someone, fall in love and get married.
-That idea superseded everything else, my career, my family, everything else came second.
+That idea superseded everything else: my career, my family, everything else came second.
 That’s what I wanted and that’s what I went looking for and received.

 So many of us think that romantic love is the supreme goal, the pinnacle of life.
 Someone once told me, “Why should I deny myself the best feeling in the world?”
 Of course, that person was also defending the idea of leaving his marriage.
 That person was my ex.